pbusardo Innokin iTaste VTR review

-MVP v2, Joye twist, Zenith v2 clone, igo-s(drilled out)
+MVP v2, Joye twist, Zenith v2 clone, igo-s(opened air hole)

 The iTaste 3 is a small mod.
 If you do get it and want to use it as a pass-through I'd suggest getting a different micro-cable.
 This is the one I ordered, it's 6ft long: Joyetech eVic Electronic Cigarette USB Lead/Charger - Only $4.99 at Totally Wicked-eliquid.
 I have 2 Vision Spinners 1300mAh that I still use along with an iTaste 3 800mAh and the MVP 2 2600mAh.
 I enjoy them all and use them all!
 You won't go wrong with any of them.
 Happy Vaping!